 And there are so many greens to choose from for your bedroom idea, so you can pick a tone that perfectly suits your style – you've got modern, moody olive greens, stylish sage greens, vibrant teals, barely-there pale greens, and many, many more.

 So to pay homage to this dreamy versatile hue, we have pulled together all our favorite bedroom color ideas in green to inspire an easy makeover to get you inspired.
 Whether you are after a bold color to be the focus of your space, or the perfect green to paint all four walls, we have you covered...

-1. Pick a sage green for a light and airy bedroom
+1. Pick a sage green for a light and airy green bedroom

 2. Go for a deep teal paired with blush pinks

-'If you want to create an intimate and cozy bedroom space, emerald green packs a full, but at the same time, an understated punch of color.
-It can transport you to the cool tiled floors of Marrakesh or to the traditional drawing room of a late 18th Century Georgian mansion, and its being used more and more in interiors today.'
+'If you want to create an intimate and cozy bedroom idea, emerald green packs a full, but at the same time, understated punch of color.
+It can transport you to the cool tiled floors of Marrakesh or to the traditional drawing room of a late 18th Century Georgian mansion, and it's being used more and more in interiors today.'
 Martin Waller, Founder of Andrew Martin.

 Smaller bedroom?
 'Try decorating on both the walls and the ceiling for a fully immersive experience, this will help blur the boundaries of a room with limited space too.' recommends Patrick O'Donnell.

 3. Go maximalist with a multi print design